w3c/wot/liaisons/opcf/tech_reqs.md

 3. ?
 Let OPC UA servers connect to WoT Things

 ## Notes
+* Objective 3 is marked with a "?" since we should discuss whether it is an objective or not.
+If it is not, we probably should state it as a "non-goal".
+If it is not a goal, then Deliverable 4 below should also be removed.
 * WoT TDs use RDF, typically serialized as JSON-LD, so Objective 2 includes support for semantic annotations and extensions, which can be done either by annotations such as `@type` or by introducing new vocabulary via a context extension.
 * Metadata for OPC UA servers will be expressed as WoT TDs, and WoT TDs can be distributed via